§2303. Making of rates

 C. Due consideration must be given:

 (1) To past and prospective loss experience within and outside this State;

 (3) To a reasonable margin for underwriting profit and contingencies;

-(4) To dividends, savings or unabsorbed premium deposits allowed or returned by insurers to their policyholders, members
+(4) To dividends, savings or unabsorbed premium deposits allowed or returned by insurers to their policyholders, members or subscribers;